Barhebraeus: Astronomy

 Besides his knowledge of history and theology, Barhebraeus was also a skilled mathematician and astronomer.
-Nasir al-Din al-Tusi and other researchers at the Maragha Observatory had a significant influence on his primary scientific work, "Ascent of the Mind" (Sullaqā Hawnānāyā), which he wrote in 1279 and used as a textbook of mathematics and astronomy.
+Nasir al-Din al-Tusi and other researchers at the Maragha Observatory had a major influence on his primary scientific work, "Ascent of the Mind" (Sullaqā Hawnānāyā), which he wrote in 1279 and used as a textbook of mathematics and astronomy.
 It was partially based on al-Tusi's Tadhkira fī ʿIlm al-Hayʾa, but it also included Syriac scientific traditions, especially those of Severus Sebokht, whom Barhebraeus specifically mentions.
 Barhebraeus's command of Arabo-Persian astronomical literature is evident in other related works such as "On Creation" and "Candelabrum of the Sanctuary" (Mnārath Qudshē), which also reference al-Biruni's Kitāb al-Tafhīm li-Awāʾil Ṣināʿat al-Tanjīm.

 Identity and geography

-Identity and language of the Syriac Orthodox and other Syriac-speaking communities took shape largely in contrast to the Greek and Arab populations, and were increasingly influenced by contact with the Latin West where notions of national identity were already established.
-Such awareness was reinforced by the composition of Syriac-language chronicles that went beyond mere recordkeeping to include reflection on communal origins and identity, such as Michael the Great's Chronicle.
+The identity and language of the Syriac Orthodox and other Syriac-speaking communities took shape largely in contrast with the Greek and Arab populations, and were increasingly influenced by contact with the Latin West where notions of national identity were already established.
+Such awareness was reinforced by the composition of Syriac-language chronicles that went beyond mere record-keeping to include reflection on communal origins and identity, such as Michael the Great's Chronicle.

-Bar Hebraeus did not prefer to use "Arameans" as an identity, the people he addressed instead identified as "Easterners."
-When describing the genealogy of Noah, Bar Hebraeus includes the Assyrians, Chaldeans, and Syrians, but excludes Aram and the Arameans.
-Instead, he identifies ethnically as Syrian and uses the expresion "ancient Syrians" (ܣܘܖ̈ܝܝܐ ܥܬܝܩ̈ܐ), an umbrella term encompassing the Aramaic speaking peoples of both East and West, including the Assyrians, Babylonians, and Arameans.
-Bar Hebraeus mentions Assyria (ܐܬܘܪ) frequently in his Chronography and clearly distinguishes Syria from Assyria.
-However, his testimony does not support the notion of a continuous Assyrian self-designation; the Ecclesiastical Chronicle indicates that no Assyrian identity existed in his time, Bar Hebraeus, together with 12th-century Jacobite and Nestorian Christians, did not consider themselves Assyrians and would have been terrified to be regarded as descendants of the ancient Assyrians.

-He includes the Chaldeans among the earliest nations, grouping them with peoples such as the Persians and Greeks and crediting them with the advancement of learning.
-Despite this, he describes the notion of “Chaldeanhood” (kaldōyūtō) as uncivilized, contrasting it elsewhere with the pure Aramaic language of the Syrians.
-He describes the kings of ancient Mesopotamia as "All these are Chaldeans; that is, Syrians (Suryāyē)."
+Barhebraeus, along with the Syriac Orthodox people of his time, did not identify as 'Arameans' and rejected the term as a self-designation, even entirely omitting it from the genealogy of Noah's sons.
+He instead speaks of "ancient Syrians" (ܣܘܖ̈ܝܝܐ ܥܬܝܩ̈ܐ), a term collectively used for all ancient Aramaic speakers i.e., the Assyrians, Babylonians, and Arameans.
+Among intellectual Assyrians as Barhebraeus, the usage of 'Assyria' did not disappear after Islamic conquests, and he frequently mentioned Assyria (ܐܬܘܪ) as a contemporary geopolitical designation, clearly differentiating it from Syria (a distinction also observed by the anonymous author known as pseudo-Barhebraeus), which indicates that the names 'Assyria' and 'Assyrian' remained active designations for Syriac-speaking Mesopotamians and their homeland.
+He used 'Chaldeans' as an umbrella term for the Assyrians and Babylonians whom he equated with the ancient Syrians, and also described the kings of ancient Mesopotamia as "All these are Chaldeans; that is, Syrians (Suryāyē)".
+Nevertheless, he denounced 'Chaldeanhood' (Kaldōyūtō) as "barbaric".

-Generally, "Syrian" is used inclusively for all Aramaic‑speaking Christians, including those in Mount Lebanon, regardless of precise ethnic origin, although occasional distinctions are made.
+Generally, 'Syrian' is used inclusively for all Aramaic‑speaking Christians, including those in Mount Lebanon, regardless of precise ethnic origin, although occasional distinctions are made.